nutanixdev/python-api-lab-devmktg/contents/javascript.rst

            data: { _cvmAddress: cvmAddress, _username: username, _password: password, _entity: "containers" },
        });

-This function is a special one that deals specifically with getting storagec container performance information for the *first storage container in the first cluster registered to Prism Central*.
+This function is a special one that deals specifically with getting storage container performance information for the *first storage container in the first cluster registered to Prism Central*.
 In a real-world situation you would request storage performance info for a specific cluster and container.

 The AJAX
 ........